narayanghimire/shopwarePluginDemo/SwagTestWidget/ReadMe.md

 * If Redirect to checkout is :  NO

-        A)There will be Details button which will perform behaviour according to CMS
+        A)There will be Buy button of product which will perform behaviour according to CMS